-- Safety is paramount.

-- Only use PBUS (Pull, Brake, Under, Slide);

-- 13 USA Climbing Competition Belaying Handbook Version 20200105

-• Always maintain proper brake-hand control of the brake-side of the rope coming out of the belay device.
+- Safety is paramount. - o Only use PBUS (Pull, Brake, Under, Slide). - Always maintain proper brake-hand control of the brake-side of the rope coming out of the belay device.

 5.5 Recommendations for Lead Belaying Practices

 5.5.1 Route review